YujieSang/Quantum-Ridge-Regression/README.md

 * Pandas
 * qiskit_aer

- If you are using your own csv file, put it under same folder and open the folder, if not the program will generate a sample dataset and you can ajust parameter of the generation process near the end of the code.
+ If you are using your own csv file, put it under same folder and open the folder, if not the program will generate a sample dataset and you can adjust parameter of the generation process near the end of the code.
  Change feature_cols=['std_ion','nvalence_avg'], y_col='formation_energy' to match your own csv file, or to feature_cols=['a','b'], y_col='y' to use generated dataset.

 ## Core Idea